 Mesothelioma of the Tunica Vaginalis Testis

 This type of mesothelioma is so rare that there are only about 100 cases that have been diagnosed and reported ever.
 Most men who develop testicular mesothelioma are over the age of 50, but they can be any age, even as young as in their 20s.
-About half of the known cases have been connected to asbestos, but the link is not as strong as in pleural or peritoneal mesothelioma, the more common types of this cancer.
+About half of the known cases have been connected to asbestos, but the connection is not as strong as in pleural or peritoneal mesothelioma, the more common types of this cancer.

 Like other types of mesothelioma, this cancer involves a primary tumor of the mesothelium.
 This is the thin, double-layered tissue that surrounds many of the organs in the body.
 The mesothelium surrounding the testicles is called the tunica vaginalis and cancer of this tissue is mesothelioma of the tunica vaginalis or testicular mesothelioma.